-Here we going to cover why do welders use argon? and what’s the benefits of using it.
+Here we going to cover why do welders use argon? and what’re the benefits of using it.

 Welding is a technique to join or fix two or more metal pieces that are melted using heat at high temperatures together with a filler material or flux.
 The result when the pieces cool down is the union in a precise and very resistant way.

 The purpose of applying solder is to achieve that two or more metal pieces are permanently joined using the proper technique.

 There are different welding techniques, and depending on the type of metal and the finish required, welders can choose and use the most convenient one.